xavier268/myDockerScripts/README.md

 **setUpAmzLinux** updates a amz linux ami that has just been started.
 Loads and initialize docker on it.
 Will not work for Alpine image.

 **preload** preload useful docker images for future use.

+**myBridge** (re)set a bridge network between containers, allowing themm to securely communicate between them.
+Existings bridges (except predefined system bridges) are removed.
+Containers can now use their container names as DNS names on that bridge to reach one another (see Docker doc for details).